GET TAX RELIEF NOW!

 Step-by-Step (High Level)

-- If you cannot pay the full amount, consider requesting a short-term plan or an installment agreement.
+6. Consider requesting a short-term plan or an installment agreement using our IRS payment plan guide.
 The IRS offers several payment plans, depending on your balance.

 Common Mistakes and How to Avoid Them

-- Ignoring late filing penalties and interest: The IRS charges a 5 percent monthly late filing penalty and daily interest on unpaid tax, so submit your return as soon as possible to reduce extra costs and qualify for penalty relief.
+• Ignoring late filing penalties and interest: The IRS charges a 5 percent monthly late filing penalty and daily interest on unpaid tax, so submit your return as soon as possible to reduce extra costs and qualify for penalty relief.
+Filing late can help reduce costs and qualify you for IRS penalty abatement.

 What Happens After You File